ufo5260987423/scheme-langserver/doc/analysis/type-inference.md

 Further, the known part is following [the summary from csug 9.5](https://cisco.github.io/ChezScheme/csug9.5/summary.html#./summary:h0), that we have about 1808 forms to construct a rule-based type inferencer.

 ### Using predictor construct type representation
 Currently, the representation is an s-expression with predictor.
+And